 Whatever the details of Cyrus’s death, the fact is that there were very definitely warrior women and queens among the ancient Iranian tribes of the Eurasian steppes, including the Massagetae.
 So we’re going to dress Tomyris as the warrior woman she was, basing our design on the excavated clothing from tomb burials.
 The illustrations above (by Angus McBride) show a noblewoman; a queen would probably have more bling and some gold armor.

-2. Bearpaw boots in hickory/champagne.
+2. Bearpaw boots in iced coffee.

 3. Phrygian cap.
 Yes, it’s really a Robin Hood cap, but you’re going to turn it around so the point faces forward.
 That will make it a Phrygian cap, which is what the steppe tribes wore.